hbc/Intro-to-R-extended/lessons/03-data-manipulation.md

 ### Vectors

-If we want to extract one or several values from a vector, we must provide one or several indexes in square brackets.
-The index represents the element number within a vector (or the compartment number, if you think of the bucket analogy).
+If we want to extract one or several values from a vector, we must provide one or several indexes using square brackets `[ ]` syntax.
+The **index represents the element number within a vector** (or the compartment number, if you think of the bucket analogy).
 R indexes start at 1.
 Programming languages like Fortran, MATLAB, and R start counting at 1, because that's what human beings typically do.
 Languages in the C family (including C++, Java, Perl, and Python) count from 0 because that's simpler for computers to do.

 Let's start by creating a vector called age:

 	age <- c(15, 18, 22, 45, 52, 56, 67, 73, 81)

-To select from a data structure, we use the the square bracket notation `[]`.
 Suppose we only wanted the fifth value of this vector, we would use the following syntax:

 	age[5]

-If we wanted to select more than one element we would still use the square bracket notation, but rather than using a single value we would pass in a *vector of the index values*:
+If we wanted to select more than one element we would still use the square bracket syntax, but rather than using a single value we would pass in a *vector of several index values*:

 	idx <- c(3,5,7) # create vector of the elements of interest age[idx]